arcadia-unity/Arcadia/README.md

 Usage
 -----
-The `Assets/Clojure` folder can be copied into any Unity project to enable Clojure.
+The `Clojure` folder can be copied into any Unity project's Assets folder to enable Clojure.
 In the future, this will be available from the Asset Store.
 Once copied, you have access to the REPL and the Clojure compiler.

 ### Prerequisites
 Before doing anything, Clojure Unity requires that Unity be set to run in the background and use the full .NET API